-On March 21, 2017, the Company executed the Amended and Restated Credit Agreement (the "2017 Credit Agreement") with Bank of America and other lenders.
-The 2017 Credit Agreement amended the following provisions of the Credit Agreement: (i) extending the maturity date until March 21, 2022, (ii) providing for a senior revolving credit facility in a principal amount of up to \$450 million, with an additional \$150 million accordion, (iii) including a \$75 million sublimit for the issuance of standby and commercial letters of credit, (iv) including a \$30 million sublimit for swing line loans, (v) restricting indebtedness incurred in respect of capital leases, synthetic lease obligations and purchase money obligations not to exceed \$20 million, (vi) restricting investments in any foreign subsidiaries not to exceed \$50 million in the aggregate, and (vii) including various financial covenants and certain restricted payments relating to dividends and share repurchases as specifically set forth in the 2017 Credit Agreement.
+On March 21, 2017, the Company executed the Amended and Restated Credit Agreement (the "2017 Credit Agreement") with Bank of America and other lenders, which amended its previous credit agreement.
+The 2017 Credit Agreement was scheduled to mature on March 21, 2022, and included the following provisions: (i) providing for a senior revolving credit facility in a principal amount of up to \$450 million, with an additional \$150 million accordion, (ii) including a \$75 million sublimit for the issuance of standby and commercial letters of credit, (iii) including a \$30 million sublimit for swing line loans, (iv) restricting indebtedness incurred with respect to capital leases, synthetic lease obligations and purchase money obligations not to exceed \$20 million, (v) restricting investments in any foreign subsidiaries not to exceed \$50 million in the aggregate, and (vi) including various financial covenants and certain restricted payments relating to dividends and share repurchases as specifically set forth in the 2017 Credit Agreement.
 The balance due on the \$75.0 million term facility under the previous Credit Agreement was paid in full as a result of the execution of the 2017 Credit Agreement.